 Lake Wobegon, where “…all the children are above average” (see the Teacher’s Segment for ‘the average depends on your perspective’)

-The following three sites relate to Power Generated by a Wind Turbine
+Power Generated by a Wind Turbine

 The following two sites relate to Expected Value & Arithmetic Mean